yiisoft/db-oracle/docs/internals.md

 ./vendor/bin/psalm
 ```

-## Rector
+## Code style

 Use [Rector](https://github.com/rectorphp/rector) to make codebase follow some specific rules or
 use either newest or any specific version of PHP:

 ```shell
 ./vendor/bin/rector
 ```

-## Composer require checker
+## Dependencies

-This package uses [composer-require-checker](https://github.com/maglnet/ComposerRequireChecker) to check if all dependencies are correctly defined in `composer.json`.
+This package uses [composer-require-checker](https://github.com/maglnet/ComposerRequireChecker) to check if
+all dependencies are correctly defined in `composer.json`.
 To run the checker, execute the following command:

 ```shell
 ./vendor/bin/composer-require-checker